 Get Connected to American Family Insurance

-While you’re making connections in your community, stay in touch with American Family.
-It’s easier than ever now.
-Download the MyAmFam app and manage all of your insurance needs in the palm of your hand.
-You can also access your insurance and billing details online through My Account.
+If you already have a policy with American Family, it's easier than ever to download the MyAmFam app to manage all of your insurance needs in the palm of your hand.